 I don’t have any games.
-I don’t play board or card games with the family and friends.
+I don’t play board or card games with my family and friends.
 I don’t even play games on the internet.
-If there is one word I have for games, it would be “despised”.
+If there is one word I have for games, it would be “despised.”
 I believe games are a waste of time and don’t benefit anyone.

 “Don’t hate the player, hate the game”